Marsden Point: Industry

 Marsden Point Oil Refinery, the country’s only oil refinery, opened on the tip of the point in 1964, with its jetty in the harbour entrance channel.
 Northport, the main cargo port for Northland, is further up the channel, beside the refinery, and opened in 2002.
 A Carter Holt Harvey laminated veneer lumber factory, built in 2001, is just to the south-west of the refinery.
 The Marsden A and Marsden B oil-fired power stations were built near Ruakākā in the 1960s and 1970s, and dismantled in 2011–2012.

+In April 2026, the New Zealand Government confirmed that it would invest over $20 million in recommissioning diesel storage tanks at Marsden Point in response to a global fuel shortage caused by the 2026 Iran war.

 A Marsden Point Branch railway is proposed to be built from the North Auckland Line to Northport.
+In June 2026 KiwiRail announces that it had selected three companies to design a Marsden Point rail spur with a wye at Oakleigh to connect the southern link from Waiotira to Marsden Point.
+The companies will report back to Rail Minister Winston Peters later in this year for government consideration.
+The companies are a Downer-HEB joint venture, Spanish infrastructure builder Accionia and Auckland City Rail Link builder Martinus Rail.